“Children need to come off the streets.”

 Haiti

-In Haiti, the Wilfred and Martha Ensinger Foundation supports the work of Dr. Anke Brügmann, a medical doctor who looks after a primary school and an orphanage in the small town of Beaumont.
-Since the devastating earthquake in 2010 and a number of hurricanes since that date, many people are still reliant on aid.
-In this region too, the Foundation is committed to helping out in the long term in order to give children and young people prospects for the future.
+In Haiti, the Wilfred and Martha Ensinger Foundation supports the work of Dr. Anke Brügmann, who looks after an orphanage with medical care and a primary school in the small town of Beaumont.
+After several natural disasters and due to ongoing political unrest, many people are in need of help.
+The foundation is involved in this region in order to give the children prospects for the future.
+The young people from the orphanage continue to receive support and education even after they have finished school.

 Ukraine

-In Ukraine, aid has been concentrated on helping orphans in Kiev and also children and youngsters in the Chernobyl area.
-Thanks to the Wilfried and Martha Ensinger Foundation, chronically sick children from socially deprived families are given access to otherwise unaffordable special dietary foods and medicines.
-Talented young people are given the opportunity to study by the provision of grants.
+In Ukraine, aid is focussed on orphans in Kiev and children and young people from the Chernobyl area.
+Thanks to the Wilfried and Martha Ensinger Foundation, chronically ill children from socially disadvantaged families receive diet food that would otherwise be unaffordable.